YuqingLong18/flashcard/README.md

    ```
    App is served at `http://localhost:3000`.

-5. **Provision a teacher account** with `npm run create-user -- --email teacher@example.com --password "securePass123" [--name "Teacher"]`, then sign in at `/login`, build a deck, publish it, and launch “Play deck” to obtain a join code for students.
+5. **Ensure credential database is running** at the URL specified in `CREDENTIAL_DB_URL` (default: `http://localhost:3000`).
+Users should be added to the credential database using the tools in the `/index` project.
+Then sign in at `/login` with your username and password, build a deck, publish it, and launch "Play deck" to obtain a join code for students.

 ## Testing & Verification